FakeShell-old/UDD/README.md

 cd out/tmp/partitions

-Now plug your device into your computer and boot into fastboot mode and run the following:
+Now plug your device into your computer and boot into Fastboot mode and run the following:

 fastboot flash recovery recovery.img